ECP-CANDLE/Supervisor/workflows/p2b1_mlrMBO/README.md

 * Compile the EQ/R swift-t extension.
 ```
-cd Supervisor/workflows/p1b3_mlrMBO/ext/EQ-R/eqr
+cd Supervisor/workflows/nt3_mlrMBO/ext/EQ-R/eqr
 ./cori_build.sh
 ```

 Launching the workflow:

+Edit
-Use the cori_* files in the `swift` directory to launch the workflow.
-Edit `cori_workflow3.sh` setting the relevant variables as appropriate.
+`cori_workflow3.sh` setting the relevant variables as appropriate.
 All easily changed settings are delineated by the `USER SETTINGS START` and `USER SETTINGS END` markers.
 Note that these variables can be easily overwritten from the calling environment (use `export` in your shell).
-By default these are set up for short debugging runs and will need to be changed for a production run.
+By default these are set up for a short-ish debugging runs and will need to be changed for a production run.

 An example:

 ```
-cd Supervisor/workflows/p1b3_mlrMBO/swift
+cd Supervisor/workflows/nt3_mlrMBO/swift
 source cori_settings.sh
 ./cori_workflow.sh T1
 ```